RECursion-NITD/90-Days-of-Code/readme.md

 5. push it to your forked repo.
 6. Send a merge request

+Do steps 1 to 3 once and then steps 4 to 6 daily to update the changes.

 ## Prerequisites

 - Basic git knowledge.
 You can learn it from [here](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGAKWClAD_iKpNC0bGHxGhcx)